cucu99/ThrivingCitiesEvents/README.md

-This project was made for Thriving Cities company by Daniel Kirchner.
+This Project was made for Thriving Cities by Daniel Kirchner.
-Find me on email: cucu851223@gmail.com